Knowledge-Rich, Diversity-Led Curriculum

 At Stoneydown, we believe that a quality English curriculum should develop children’s love of reading and writing and our aim is for all our children to leave us as fluent speakers, readers and writers.
 We empower our children with a high-quality, broad, coherent and creative English curriculum so that they can communicate not just ideas, but also emotions to others.
 Our children understand that there are different purposes and audiences and can adapt the way they communicate both verbally and in writing according to these.
 We recognise the importance of cultivating a culture where children take pride in their writing, promoting opportunities for children to showcase their individuality and flair, drawing upon the wide range of quality texts that they enjoy as readers.

-Children develop as passionate readers and we aim to inspire an appreciation of our rich and varied literary heritage as well as a habit of reading widely and often.
+Our fundamental aim is to teach every child to read as quickly as possible through a consistent and rigorous approach to phonics teaching which enables children to read accurately and fluently and with good comprehension.
+Children develop as passionate readers and through our curriculum, we aim to inspire an appreciation of our rich and varied literary heritage as well as a habit of reading widely and often.
 We believe reading should be used not just to develop their subject-specific knowledge, but to widen their understanding of their own and other cultures and societies, build their emotional intelligence and grow their imagination.
 Children will experience the shared reading of a broad range of texts and they will build a strong understanding that reading is for pleasure as well as gaining information across the curriculum.
 Teachers will directly teach ambitious vocabulary drawn from the books and texts read, as well as the wider curriculum and the world around them so that children have a rich vocabulary when they progress onto secondary education and are able to make connections between texts, their lives and the wider world.

 We believe that teaching children to articulate their ideas, to express themselves clearly through well- formed speech and to listen attentively so as to understand what is said to them is crucial to their educational success.
 Although speaking and listening comes under English in the National Curriculum, the entire curriculum is exploited for this purpose because it not only fosters children’s intellectual development and enjoyment of learning but also boosts their self-confidence, social and emotional development and motivation to learn.

 Across our school, teachers share their love of reading within and outside of their classrooms.
-Children are read a wide range of texts to build knowledge and for pleasure, and are taught to write for a range of purposes and audiences with strong links across the curriculum and to local and global issues.
-Children’s strong understanding of grammar and transcriptions skills enable them to flourish as writers.
 A rigorous programme of systematic synthetic phonics provides children with the tools to decode, before building fluency and the ability to comprehend and question independently.
 As children move through the school, they are taught to retrieve, summarise, infer, predict, discuss meaning and make comparisons and links.
+Children read a wide range of rich and diverse texts to develop their reading skills, to build knowledge and for pleasure.
+Children are taught to write for a range of purposes and audiences with strong links across the curriculum and to local and global issues.
+Children’s strong understanding of grammar and transcriptions skills enable them to flourish as writers.

 Handwriting is an important skill that is carefully taught throughout the school.
 At first, children concentrate on the correct letter shape and the spacing of words.
 Cursive handwriting is introduced in Year 2.
 As children become more experienced writers, regular handwriting practice is still carried out with the aim of producing clear and fluent handwriting.